hbchan24/FIG/WORKING.md

 # Additional nice to haves or features that you might suggest but do not have time to complete:
     Logging, as of now there is no logging implemented.
+    Use mock framework for testing
+    Add dependency injection in testing
 # Time summary:
     Preparation: 2 hour
     Coding: 5 hours(including test)